Quotes & Anecdotes:

 Green replied,

-"You think I'm gonna give you the best years of my life and then get jilted?"
+"You think I'm gonna give you the best years of my life and then

 According to Terry,